 Wrap up any leftovers and store in the refrigerator for up to 3 days.
 Simply reheat in the microwave or oven before enjoying.

-Västerbottenpaj is traditionally served in Sweden at Easter, Midsummer, August crayfish parties and Christmas.
-It is delicious on its own with a simple salad, or for a more traditional way to serve Swedish Cheese Pie, add a dollop of creme fraiche or sour cream and whitefish roe to each serving.
+Västerbottenpaj is delicious on its own with a simple salad, or for a more traditional way to serve Swedish Cheese Pie, add a dollop of creme fraiche or sour cream and whitefish roe to each serving.
 A sprig of dill or a sprinkle of chives is a nice touch, too!

 Related Recipes